James William Webb-Jones: Career

+He was fined during February 1959, at Shepton Mallet Magistrates Court, for driving a car without due care and attention.

+Personal life

 Marriage

-James William married, at the Parish Church, Windsor, on 20 December 1930, Barbara Bindon Moody (1903 - 1973), of Emperor's Gate, South Kensington, who was the daughter of Colonel Richard Stanley Hawks Moody CB and the granddaughter of Major-General Richard Clement Moody (who was the founder and the first Lieutenant-Governor of British Columbia).
-James Webb-Jones and Barbara Moody had only one child, Bridget (b.
-5 September 1937), who married the chorister Peter Stanley Lyons at Wells Cathedral in 1957.
-The godmother of Bridget Webb-Jones was Lady Walford Davies, who was the wife of the composer Sir Henry Walford Davies KCVO OBE (who had been Master of the King's Music at St George's Chapel, Windsor, when James Webb-Jones had been Headmaster of St George's School, Windsor Castle).
-Lady Walford Davies later married Julian Harold Legge Lambart, who was Vice-Provost of Eton College, for which Witham Hall School became a preparatory school.
+James William married, at the Parish Church, Windsor, on 20 December 1930, Barbara Bindon Moody (1903 - 1974), of Emperor's Gate, South Kensington, who was the daughter of Colonel Richard Stanley Hawks Moody CB and the granddaughter of Major-General Richard Clement Moody (who was the founder and the first Lieutenant-Governor of British Columbia).
+They had only one child, Bridget (b.
+5 September 1937), who married the choral musician Peter Stanley Lyons at Wells Cathedral in 1957.

+The godmother of Bridget Webb-Jones was Lady Walford Davies, who was secretary of the Windsor and Eton Choral Society, and the wife of the composer Sir Henry Walford Davies KCVO OBE (who had been Master of the King's Music at St George's Chapel, Windsor Castle, when James William had been Headmaster of St George's School, Windsor Castle).
+Lady Walford Davies subsequently married Julian Harold Legge Lambart, who was Vice-Provost of Eton College, for which Witham Hall School is a preparatory school.

 Retirement and death

-James William and his wife, Barbara, retired to Witham Hall, where his son-in-law Peter Stanley Lyons was Headmaster of the School.
-Webb-Jones's hobbies were cricket, fives, fishing, and wine.
-He kept a wine store in the basement of Vanbrugh Castle, and died, possibly as a consequence of alcoholism, at Witham Hall in 1965, and is buried at The Church of St. Andrew, Witham on the Hill.
-His wife died in 1973 and is buried next to her husband.
+James William and his wife, Barbara Bindon, retired to Witham Hall, where his son-in-law Peter Stanley Lyons was Headmaster of the School from 1961 to 1989.
+James William's hobbies were cricket, fives, fishing, reading, and wine.
+He kept a wine store in the basement of Vanbrugh Castle, and died from kidney failure, possibly as a consequence of alcoholism, during 1965 when he was aged only 61 years.
+He is buried at The Church of St. Andrew, Witham on the Hill, where his funeral was held, and had a memorial service at Wells Cathedral.
+His wife Barbara Bindon died on 18 October 1974 and was buried next to her husband.